matthewcrews/ddd-with-fsharp/outline.md

 ### Where does it come from?

 The term "Domain Driven Design" comes from Eric Evans.
-It was used in his book of the the same title (citation).
+It was used in his book of the the same title.

+#### The idea is...

+- The focus of the project is on the Domain and the Domain Logic
+- The design of the solution should depend on the Domain Model
+- The Domain and Domain Logic are the result of intense collaboration between the Developer and the Domain Expert
+- The implementation for the Domain and Domain Logic is not just code but also documentation of how the process works
+- A Domain Expert should be able to look at the code and verify whether the logic is correct, even if they don't necessarily know the language

 > "The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise."
 >> **Edsger Dijkstra**